Zir0-93/zir0-93.github.io/_posts/2017-05-01-Rewayaat_elasticsearch.md

 Full-text search is a battle between precision — returning as few irrelevant documents as possible, and recall—returning as many relevant documents as possible.
-When dealing with documents that contain searcheable text in both Arabic and English, this battle becomes even more difficult to deal with.
+When dealing with documents that contain searchable text in both Arabic and English, as was the case for my database, the battle further intensifies.
-Outlined below are some of the challenges I faced while developing a search engine and how Elastic Search helped to deal with them.
+Outlined below are some of the challenges I faced while developing a search engine and how Elastic Search provided effective solutions for them.

 ![precisionrecall](/images/precisionrecall.png)

 ### Synonym Filters

-A user searching for "intelligent" for example, would expect not only to find documents containing the word "intelligent", but documents containing words that have an almost identical meaning to "intelligent" as well ("wise", "smart", ...).
-Results for these secondary words should have lower higher priority, but nonetheless they should show up.
-Furthermore, its not as simple as finding synonyms of the given search - sometimes, we need to relate terms that are not synonyms of each other.
+A user searching for "intelligent" would expect not only to find documents containing the word "intelligent", but documents containing words that have a similar meaning to "intelligent" as well ("wise", "smart", ...).
+Results for these secondary words should have lower higher priority, but nonetheless they should show up at some point down the list.
+Furthermore, its not as simple as finding synonyms of the given search terms - sometimes, we need to relate terms that are not synonyms of each other.
 For example, a user searching for "United States" might expect to see results for "USA", "America" and the "United States of America" as well!
 This is where Elastic Search synonym filters come into play.

 Synonyms help to broaden the scope of the user's search by relating concepts and ideas.
 We can use Elastic Search synonym filters to make a word more generic.
-This allowing us to account for the multiple closely related meanings a word might have.
+This allows the search to account for retrieving documents containing closely related words/ideas.
 For example, I can define a simple rule for my synonym filter in the following way:

 ```
-intelligent -> wise, knowledgeable, smart
+jump            → jump,leap,hop
+intelligent     → wise,knowledgeable,smart
 ```

 As implementing this rule, a user searching for ```intelligent``` will now also see